Darian-Lee-YTKA/code_splitting_module_PART2/README.md

 ### 2. **What is a Package?**
 - A directory containing `__init__.py` and modules
 - Allows cleaner imports: `from package_name import function`
   - Say a package contains 100 files.
-Without a package, you would need to import from each file one one-by-one.
-Having a package allows you just import once from the package name
+Without a package, you would need to import from each file one by one.
+Having a package allows you to just import once from the package name

 ### 3. **What does `__init__.py` do?**
 - **Makes a directory a package** - Without it, Python won't recognize the directory as a package